22 Best Museums in Istanbul + Where to Eat Near Each One

 10. Chora Museum (Kariye Mosque)

-This is another church that was converted into a museum in the 1940s.
-Just like Hagia Sophia in 2020, it has been converted into a mosque.
-This means that it can be visited outside prayer times for free.
+Another church that became a museum in the 1940s and, like Hagia Sophia in 2020, has since been converted into a mosque.
+That means it can be visited outside prayer times for free.
 When it was built in the 4th century, it was part of a monastery.
-The mosaics and architecture must be seen to be believed.
+The mosaics are the reason to come.

 Visiting hours & admission: Chora Museum website